 We loved it.
 The best barbecue we’d ever used and the best steaks we’d ever cooked – perfectly brown on the outside, pink and tender inside.
 You can see our menu and recipes below.

 It’s faster and hotter than the Cobb, which is actually better as an outdoor oven rather than a barbecue.
 The size was good for four and it was (relatively) easy to clean.
 We were also surprised at how quiet and unnoticeable the fan was.
 It’s more expensive than the Cobb, which includes a lid.
 If you do get the Lotus Grill lid, it won’t fit in the carry bag.
 The Lotus Grill comes in lots of colours and looks lovely.
 The Cobb is a more minimal, sleek design, all stainless steel and mesh.

-We cooked steak (notoriously hard to barbecue without charring on the outside and turning into leather), asparagus with blue cheese sauce, griddled avocado (!), salad and some Turkish pide bread (we made our own for our at-home test, but would find a good baker’s when camping).
+We cooked steak (notoriously hard to barbecue without charring on the outside and turning into leather), asparagus with blue cheese sauce, griddled avocado (!), salad and some Turkish pide bread (we made our own for our at-home test, but have a look at our article on baking while travelling).
 All recipes for four